tlyakhov/fellow-stagg-ekg-plus/README.md

 ## Requirements

-Designed to be deployed on an [M5Stack FIRE](https://m5stack.com/products/fire-iot-development-kit), though any ESP32-based board will probably work , assuming BLE & WiFi are available.
-PSRAM is highly recommended because the TLS connection for communicating with Firebase requires a lot (80KB+) of RAM to work.
+Designed to be deployed on an [ESP32-WROVER-B](https://www.espressif.com/en/media_overview/news/new-espressif-module-esp32-wrover-b), though any ESP32-based board will probably work , assuming BLE & WiFi are available.
+PSRAM is mandatory because the TLS connection for communicating with Firebase requires a lot (100KB+) of RAM to work.

 Other hardware used is an FSR (Force Sensitive Resistor, [Interlink Electronics FSR-402](https://www.interlinkelectronics.com/fsr-402)) to measure fill (e.g. how many oz of water in the kettle), to avoid turning on an empty kettle remotely.